-In December, 2011, as previously disclosed in the 2011 Annual Report on Form 10-K, we purchased the third-party minority ownership interests in eleven LLCs of which we previously held non-controlling, majority ownership interests ranging from 85% to 99%.
+In December, 2011, as previously disclosed on our Annual Report on Form 10-K for the year ended December 31, 2011, we purchased the third-party minority ownership interests in eleven LLCs of which we previously held non-controlling, majority ownership interests ranging from 85% to 99%.
 As a result, we now own 100% of each of these entities and began recording their financial results in our financial statements on a consolidated basis.
 Prior to December, 2011, the financial results of these LLCs were included in our financial statements on an unconsolidated basis under the equity method of accounting.
 With the exception of no longer providing for the third-party's share of the operating results of these entities, there was no material impact on our net income as a result of the consolidation of these entities.

-At March 31, 2012, we have non-controlling equity investments or commitments in thirteen LLCs which own medical office buildings ("MOBs").
-As of March 31, 2012, we accounted for: (i) twelve of these LLCs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities, and; (ii) one of these LLCs (Palmdale Medical Properties) on a consolidated basis, as discussed below, since it is considered to be a variable interest entity where we are the primary beneficiary by virtue of its master lease with a subsidiary of Universal Health Services, Inc. ("UHS"), a related party to us.
+At June 30, 2012, we have non-controlling equity investments or commitments in thirteen LLCs which own MOBs.
+As of June 30, 2012, we accounted for: (i) twelve of these LLCs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities, and; (ii) one of these LLCs (Palmdale Medical Properties) on a consolidated basis, as discussed below, since it is considered to be a variable interest entity where we are the primary beneficiary by virtue of its master lease with a subsidiary of Universal Health Services, Inc. ("UHS"), a related party to us.
 The majority of these LLCs are joint-ventures between us and a non-related party that manages and holds minority ownership interests in the entities.
 Each LLC is generally self-sustained from a cash flow perspective and generates sufficient cash flow to meet its operating cash flow requirements and service the third-party debt (if applicable) that is non-recourse to us.
-Although there is typically no ongoing financial support required from us to these entities since they are cash-flow sufficient, we may, from time to time, provide funding for certain purposes such as, but not limited to, significant capital expenditures and/or leasehold improvements.
+Although there is typically no ongoing financial support required from us to these entities since they are cash-flow sufficient, we may, from time to time, provide funding for certain purposes such as, but not limited to, significant capital expenditures, leasehold improvements and debt financing.
 Although we are not obligated to do so, if approved by us at our sole discretion, additional cash fundings are typically advanced as equity or short to intermediate term loans.

 Palmdale Medical Properties has a master lease with a subsidiary of UHS.
 Additionally, UHS of Delaware, a wholly-owned subsidiary of UHS, serves as advisor to us under the terms of an advisory agreement and manages our day-to-day affairs.
 All of our officers are officers or employees of UHS.
 As a result of our related-party relationship with UHS and the master lease, lease assurance or lease guarantee arrangements with subsidiaries of UHS, we account for this LLC on a consolidated basis, since the fourth quarter of 2007, since it is a variable interest entity and we are deemed to be the primary beneficiary.
-The master lease threshold on this MOB has not yet been met and is not expected to be met in the near future.
+The master lease threshold on this MOB has not yet been met.